ToshioCP/Rake-tutorial-for-beginners-en/sec5.md

 #### Rakefile

-You can start with the previous Rakefile and modify it.
+We start with the previous Rakefile and modify it.
 It is easier than writing it from scratch.

 ```ruby